Johns Hopkins University

 Uncertainty and the Dislike of Inflation - Evidence from Retirement Insecurity

 Survey evidence shows that people dislike inflation due to the short-term loss of real income and uncertainty about future living standards.
 While previous research has mainly focused on the small short-term income effect, this study also examines the impact of inflation uncertainty using data from the Michigan Survey of Consumers.
 It finds that both expected inflation and inflation uncertainty negatively affect future living conditions, with uncertainty playing the more significant role.
-The effect of inflation uncertainty is comparable to expecting a substantial real income drop, a 21 percentage point increase in the probability of job loss, or a 7 percentage point rise in expected inflation.
-These findings highlight that inflation uncertainty significantly influences expectations of long-term living standards, and should be considered when assessing the public's dislike of inflation.
+The effect of inflation uncertainty is comparable to expecting a substantial real income drop, a twenty-one percentage point increase in the probability of job loss, or a seven percentage point rise in expected inflation.
+These findings highlight that inflation uncertainty significantly influences expectations of long-term living standards and should be considered when assessing the public's dislike of inflation.

 Sectoral and State Evidence on the Pandemic Beveridge Curve Shift (with N. Kodua & J. Zheng)